duongtd23/Simple-Traffic-Light-FV/README.md

 # Simple-Traffic-Light-FV
-Verification of a simple traffic light protocol
+Verification of a simple traffic light protocol.